CDA Set To Develop Several New Parks - UrduPoint

 The civic authority has already developed around 37 public parks in the Federal capital during the last ten years and is working on a policy to increase their number in the coming years.

-"We need three to four months to develop a new park after completion of the codal formalities," official sources in the CDA told APP on Thursday.
+"We need three to four months to develop a new park after completion of the codal formalities," official sources in the CDA told APP.

 At present, they said the federal capital had six amusement parks, which were considered sufficient to cater to the recreational needs of Islamabad residents.